BigDataEngineer09/CVIP_PersonalizedEmailSenderScript/README.md

 **Usage**:

-User Details CSV File: Ensure that the user_details_csv.csv file is present, containing relevant user information in CSV format.
+User Details CSV File: Ensure that the user_details_csv.csv file is present, containing relevant user information in CSV format.(My csv is not uploaded for privacy concern)
+**Columns:** USER,EMAIL_ID, CUSTOMER_NAME
 Email Setup: Configure email settings using the EmailSetup module to set up Gmail and Outlook accounts for sending emails.
 Executing the Script: